 O’Dea and Simpson are doctoral students in the coastal and ocean engineering in Oregon State University’s College of Engineering, and they’ve come to a remote beach near Santa Maria Valley in Central California to study the coastal ocean.
-Their research group, led by Merrick Haller, associate professor of coastal and ocean engineering, uses remote sensing technology to capture interesting coastal phenomena, like rip currents or massive underwater waves that mix the water below the surface.
+Their research group, led by Merrick Haller, professor of coastal and ocean engineering, uses remote sensing technology to capture interesting coastal phenomena, like rip currents or massive underwater waves that mix the water below the surface.

 O’Dea and Simpson walk to a familiar spot on the beach just shoreward of the radar tower.
 Haller’s team installed two radar towers, one of which stands over 100 feet tall, along the California coastline as part of the Inner Shelf Dynamics Project.
 Six weeks into their field experiment, they set-up their research site for the day: two beach towels, notebooks, a bag of snacks, and a research drone.
 Now it is time for them to wait for the boat.

 Today, O’Dea and Simpson are coordinating with researchers from the Applied Physics Laboratory to take simultaneous measurements from the air and sea to map rip currents.
 The collaboration is part of a growing movement to partner seagoing scientists with remote sensing researchers, and a testament to the power of directing field experiments from the sky.